mindspore-ai/docs/tutorials/experts/source_en/parallel/distributed_gradient_accumulation.md

 Related interfaces:

-`mindspore.nn.wrap.cell_wrapper.GradAccumulationCell(network, micro_size)`: Wrap the network with a finer-grained MicroBatch.
+`mindspore.nn.wrap.cell_wrapper.GradAccumulationCell(network, micro_size)`: Wrap the network with a finer-grained MicroBatch. `micro_size` is the size of the MicroBatch.

 ## Basic Principle